 For sensor locations "chest" and "hip" Activity class "unknown" is output if body position is "unknown".

-Please check that the sensor position has been entered correctly.
-More on the different wear positions can be found in the relevant sensor manual.
+Please check that the sensor location has been entered correctly.
+More on the different sensor locations can be found in the relevant sensor manual.

 movisensLIVE: Activity Class can be calculated live on the sensor.